-The following represents the historical ordinary share transactions of the Company from December 31, 2018 through December 31, 2020:
+The following represents the Parent's financing transactions during the years ended December 31, 2021 and 2020:

-- In January 2019, the Parent closed a follow-on underwritten public offering of 3,950,000 ordinary shares at a purchase price of \$38.00 per share for gross proceeds of \$150.1 million, and in February 2019 the Parent closed the sale of an additional 592,500 ordinary shares (collectively, the "January 2019 Offering") for gross proceeds of an additional \$22.5 million.
-The net proceeds to the Parent from the January 2019 Offering were \$161.8 million, after deducting underwriting discounts and commissions and offering expenses. - In September 2020, the Parent closed a follow-on underwritten public offering of 8,333,334 ordinary shares at a purchase price of \$12.00 per share for gross proceeds of \$100.0 million (the "September 2020 Offering").
+- In September 2020, the Parent closed a follow-on underwritten public offering of 8,333,334 ordinary shares at a purchase price of \$12.00 per share for gross proceeds of \$100.0 million (the "September 2020 Offering").
 The net proceeds to the Parent from the September 2020 Offering were \$93.7 million, after deducting underwriting discounts and commissions and offering expenses. - The Parent entered into an open market sales agreement with Jefferies LLC in May 2019, as amended in March 2020, for its at-the-market equity program.
-The Parent first sold shares under the at-the-market equity program in 2020.
 During the year ended December 31, 2020, the Parent sold 5,583,022 ordinary shares under its at-the-market equity program for aggregate net proceeds of \$59.9 million, after deducting commissions and offering expenses.
+During the year ended December 31, 2021, the Parent sold 10,740,915 ordinary shares under its at-the-market equity program for aggregate net proceeds of \$54.9 million after deducting commissions and offering expenses.